Updated 10/8/23; Originally posted 6/20/21

 Ways to Stimulate Autophagy

-- Exercise is a useful stressor to provide challenge to the organs in charge of your metabolism – the liver, pancreas, muscles, and adipose tissue (fat) – the challenge of physical exercise encourages the cells to step up their game and get better at what they do.
+- Exercise is a benefical stressor that provides challenge to the organs in charge of your metabolism – the liver, pancreas, muscles, and adipose tissue (fat) – the challenge of physical exercise encourages the cells to step up their game and get better at what they do.
 Move your body daily to get healthier starting on the cellular level!

 - Intermittent Fasting is simply eating all your daily food over a shorter time window so you have a long time window (12-18 hours) without food to process.
-It is a useful stressor that stimulates the body to make changes to the efficiency of the body’s inner workings in order to stay alive longer.
+Intermittent Fasting is a beneficial stressor that stimulates the body to make changes to the efficiency of the body’s inner workings in order to stay alive longer.
 Intermittent fasting works best when customized to your body and is different for men and women.
-For assistance uncovering your personal best Intermittent Fasting plan, talk with Zoa for your Wellness Roadmap.
+For assistance uncovering your personal best Intermittent Fasting plan, talk with Zoa for your Functional Wellness Roadmap.